What does a Healthcare Associate do?

 Qualifications

-- High school diploma or equivalent required; additional education or training in healthcare preferred.
+- High school diploma or equivalent required; additional education or training in healthcare is a plus.

-- Previous experience in a healthcare setting is advantageous.
+- Previous experience in a healthcare setting, such as a medical assistant or patient care technician, is preferred.

-- Strong communication and interpersonal skills to interact effectively with patients, families, and healthcare team members.
+- Strong communication and interpersonal skills to effectively interact with patients, families, and healthcare professionals.

 Is becoming a Healthcare Associate a good career path?